nspcc-dev/neo-go/docs/cli.md

 #### Create wallet

-Use `wallet init` command to create new wallet:
+Use `wallet init` command to create a new wallet:
 ```
 ./bin/neo-go wallet init -w wallet.nep6